 Based on research so far, these are the primary concerns raised by the lionfish invasion.

 Lionfish reproduce year round.
+Mature females release 20,000-30,000 eggs every four days.
 Most reef fishes only spawn once a year, so lionfish may quickly outnumber native fish populations.

 Lionfish have venomous spines.
-An encounter with a lionfish may have painful consequences for a fisher or diver.
+An encounter with a lionfish may have painful consequences.